natocool2/Easynet-Pro-KB/README.md

 As of March 2025, we have completed:
 - 4 of 8 main sections (50%): Business Intelligence, Projects and Investment, Legal Support, and Marketing and Communication
-- Made significant progress on the Technological Development section with 8 of 16 documents completed
+- Made significant progress on the Technological Development section with 13 of 16 documents completed
-- 31 of 69 planned detailed documents (44.9%)
+- 36 of 69 planned detailed documents (52.2%)

 The project is progressing on schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.

 ## Future Development

-The knowledge base will continue to expand according to the project plan, with the Technological Development section as the current priority, followed by Events and Networking.
+The knowledge base will continue to expand according to the project plan, with the completion of the Technological Development section as the current priority, followed by Events and Networking.
 Full completion is expected within the original 16-week timeline.
 Updates will be made as new industry best practices emerge and as the Easynet Pro Ecosystem evolves.

 ---